Alan7996/15-466-f22-base4/README.md

 only read from right to left (or back to front) of the (improperly named) stack of commands.
-Each command has a distinct first code that identifies whether the game should 1. print the message 2. update last message sent 3. provide a set of user choice and wait 4. perform a special check 5. terminate.
+Each command has a distinct first code that identifies whether the game should 1. print the message 2. update last message sent 3. provide a set of user choices and wait 4. perform a special check 5. terminate.
 Then it stores the string relevant to the task (set to empty string if not needed), the amount of time in milliseconds to be waited before executing this task, and color assignment for the text color.
 The "jumping" of this one-directional tape